giserh/spatialx/README.md

 Library (based on NetworkX) to analyse spatial networks.
 In developpement!

+## Beware!

+This code does not have any test suite (yet!).
+Please consider the results of the algorithms with extreme care, or better, help us by writing tests!

+## Use

+import spatialx as sx

 ## Features

 ### Statistics of paths

+#### Centralities

 + Betweenness centrality
     + Usual betweenness centrality (nodes and edges)